niklas2810/aoc-2020/README.md

 **Java:**

 1. Make sure you have [Maven](https://maven.apache.org/download.cgi) and [Java](https://adoptopenjdk.net) (>= v14) installed and added to your PATH.
 You can test this by typing `mvn -version` and `java -version` into your terminal.
-2. Open it up in the IDE of your choice (I'm using IntelliJ) and run it!
+2. Open the java directory in the IDE of your choice (I'm using IntelliJ) and run it!
 3. Alternatively, build it from your terminal via `mvn package`.
 You will find an executable named `aoc-2020-1.0-shaded.jar` in the `target` directory.
 4. You can execute one of the build scripts as well.

 **CPP:**

-1. Install Visual Studio.
+1. Install Visual Studio Code and a g++ Distribution (if you are using Windows, you can run the project using WSL, too!).
-2. Open the `.sln` file in the cpp directory.
+2. Build the executable from a specific day: `g++ day<num>.cpp`.
-3. Build and run the project.
+3. Execute the file!

 ## Solved Puzzles